bitcoin

 Add keys to Nunchuk

-For a 2-of-3 multisignature setup, we have to add 3 keys of which 2 are needed to sign a transaction.
+In order to set up a 2-of-3 multisignature configuration, we need to include three keys, two of which are required to sign a transaction.

 #1 Add Coldcard key

-Sign in to your Coldcard by connecting it to power and typing the PIN prefix.
+To sign in to your Coldcard, connect it to power and enter the PIN prefix.

-Type in the rest of the PIN as long as you recognize the anti-phishing words.
-If the words don't ring a bell, the PIN prefix you used is likely wrong and you need to try again.
+Enter the remaining part of the PIN as long as you recognize the anti-phishing words.
+If the words are unfamiliar, it is likely that the PIN prefix you used is incorrect, and you will need to try again.

-Once logged in, go to Advanced tools -> Export Wallet -> Generic JSON and click "OK" (the check sign at the bottom right corner) twice and press 3 after the JSON has been created.
+After logging in, navigate to Advanced tools -> Export Wallet -> Generic JSON.
+Click on OK (the check sign located at the bottom right corner) twice, and once the JSON file has been created, press 3.

-You will see an NFC symbol on the device.
+Upon completion, a NFC symbol will be visible on the device.

 Go back to Nunchuk and tap Add a key at the top of the screen and then Add NFC Key -> Add COLDCARD.
 Tap Continue until you get to the Ready to Scan screen.

-Rest the phone on Coldcard (I recommend you to put the Coldcard's case underneath the iPhone for stability) until Nuncuk finds the keys.
+Rest the phone on Coldcard.
+I recommend that you put the Coldcard's case underneath the iPhone for stability, until Nuncuk finds the keys.

 Then select the first option m/84h/0h/0h.

-It's very likely that you won't be able to scan Coldcard's key on the first try due to a weak NFC signal.
-In that case, you'll have to repeat the previous process again and also fiddle with the phone's position.
+It is highly likely that you will not be able to scan Coldcard's key on the first try, due to a weak NFC signal.
+In that case, you will have to repeat the previous process and also adjust the phone's position.

-The best way on my iPhone 12 mini is taking of its case and having the top left corner right underneath the button 5.
+On my iPhone 12 mini, the best way is to remove its case and position the top left corner right underneath button 5.

 Place iPhone below the number 5.
 You may need to adjust horizontal position depending on your iPhone model

 However, this is only true for adding the key.
-Signing a tx with Coldcard requires a different position (in my case), but more on that later.
+Signing a transaction with Coldcard requires a different approach (in my case), but more on that will be discussed later.

-Once you get past the scanning, name your key something like CCMK4, close the info screen and go to the next step.
+Once you have finished scanning, give your key a name such as CCMK4, close the information screen, and proceed to the next step.

 #2 Add Tapsigner key

-Fortunatelly, this step is a bit easier because iPhone has no issues scanning Tapsigner at pretty much any position on the right side of the card.
+Fortunately, this step is a bit easier because the iPhone has no issues scanning Tapsigner at pretty much any position on the right side of the card.

-In the section Keys at the second half of the main Nunchuk screen, tap the + sign but this time tap Add NFC Key -> Add TAPSIGNER.
+In the Keys section on the second half of the main Nunchuk screen, tap the + sign.
+But this time, tap Add NFC Key -> Add TAPSIGNER.
 Tap Continue on the Add a TAPSIGNER screen and scan Tapsigner with your iPhone.

-If you've previously created a custom PIN for Tapsigner, just enter a custom name for the key e.g. Tapsigner, enter the PIN, and confirm by scanning the card again.
+If you have previously created a custom PIN for Tapsigner, simply enter a custom name for the key (e.g., Tapsigner), enter the PIN, and confirm by scanning the card again.

 Set up CVC on Tapsigner

-Once done, close the key info screen to go back to the Nunchuk's home screen and proceed to the next step.
+After you are done, close the key info screen to return to the Nunchuk's home screen and continue to the next step.

 TAPSIGNER